distributedio/titan/README.md

 * No painful scale out
 * High availability

-Thanks [TiKV](https://github.com/tikv/tikv/) for supporting the core features
+Thanks [TiKV](https://github.com/tikv/tikv/) for supporting the core features.
+The project is developed and open sourced by the Beijing Infrastructure Team at (Meitu)[https://meitu.com] and has been donated to DistributedIO org.

 ## Roadmap